solojavier/magus/README.md

 #### Colors

  * AnsiEsc - inteprets ansi color codes inside log files. great for looking at Rails logs
- * solarized - a color scheme scientifically calibrated for awesomeness (including skwp mods for ShowMarks) use `:Dark` or `:Light` to quickly switch schemes.
+ * lucius - a color scheme with neutral colors for Light on Dark and Dark on Light.
  * Airline - beautiful vim status bar.
 Requires patched fonts (installed from fonts/ directory)

 #### Coding